Chat with a PHSC Advisor

 Because this site is not secure, we will not ask for information needed to access student records, and therefore cannot provide personalized advising in this medium.

-Advisors are available on this chat service Monday and Thursday from 2:00pm until 3:00pm, except for University holidays.
+Advisors are available on this chat service Thursday from 10:00am until 12:00pm, except for University holidays.
 You do not need to register for these chat sessions in advance.
 To begin your session, click on the “chat with us, we are online” button.

 NOTE: If you do not see a “chat with us” icon at the bottom, the service is not currently staffed.